 Upon completing the program, graduates can work as:

-Academic career — opportunities for further studies in Master’s programs in Europe and the USA.
+Academic career – the opportunity to continue education in the Master’s program “Cultural Heritage Development” and master’s programs in Europe and the USA.

 Admission Requirements